How to configure AnQiCMS to automatically write the PID to a specified file when it starts?

 fi

 Although this method can effectively start the service, it does not write the PID of the background process to a fixed file.
-This means that each time we need to stop or check the running status of AnQiCMS, we must run it manuallyps -ef | grep anqicmsUse commands like this to find its PID, which is not efficient enough when managing multiple services or writing automation scripts.
+This means that every time we need to stop or check the running status of AnQiCMS, we need to run it manuallyps -ef | grep anqicmsUse commands to find its PID, which is not very efficient when managing multiple services or writing automation scripts.

-Why is the PID file crucial?
+Why is the PID file crucial

-PID file (Process ID file) is a text file containing a unique identifier for a single running process (i.e., the process ID).For any application that needs to run as a background service (daemon), maintaining a PID file is almost an industry standard practice.
+The PID file (Process ID file) is a text file containing a unique identifier for a single running process (i.e., the process ID).For any application that needs to run as a background service (daemon), maintaining a PID file is almost an industry standard practice.Its main advantages are reflected in the following aspects:

-Secondly, the PID file is helpfulTo prevent multiple instances from running.In the startup script, we can add logic to check if the PID file exists and if the process recorded in it is still running.This can effectively avoid accidentally starting multiple instances of AnQiCMS, which may cause resource conflicts or unexpected behavior.
+Secondly, the PID file is helpful forpreventing multiple instance runsIn the startup script, we can add logic to check if the PID file exists and whether the process recorded in it is still running.This can effectively avoid accidentally starting multiple instances of AnQiCMS, which may cause resource conflicts or unexpected behavior.

-1. Modificationstart.shscript
+1. Modifystart.shscript

-Modified afterstart.shScript content as follows:
+Modifiedstart.shThe script content is as follows:

 #!/bin/bash